UBC-MDS/introduction-machine-learning/chapters/en/module8.md

 <opt text="-0.5" >

-Are you mixing up the sign.
+Are you mixing up the sign?

 </opt>